Carnosine: benefits, dosage, contraindications

 Insufficient information.

-Theoretically, carnosine could interfere with blood glucose control during and after surgical interventions.
-It is advised to stop carnosine at least 2 weeks before surgery.
+Theoretically, carnosine could interfere with blood glucose control during and after surgical procedures.
+It is recommended to stop carnosine at least 2 weeks before a surgical procedure.